 - In labour, common medications used include morphine injections, intravenous Fentanyl, Nitrous Oxide gas, and epidurals.

-- Epidurals are performed by the Anesthesiologist on-call.
+- Epidurals are a safe and effective option performed by the Anesthesiologist on-call.
 If you request an epidural in labour, the physician taking care of you will arrange for it.